openharmony/docs/en/application-dev/ability/fa-formability.md

            });
        },
        onVisibilityChange(newStatus) {
-           // Called when the widget client initiates an event about visibility changes.
+           // Called when the widget host initiates an event about visibility changes.
 The widget provider should do something to respond to the notification. console.log('FormAbility onVisibilityChange');
        },
        onEvent(formId, message) {